Scrapbook Titles and Sayings, Martin Luther King

 Let there be Peace on Earth and let it begin with me.

-• Let us never negotiate out of fear; but let us never fear to negotiate. -- John F. Kennedy: 35th president of the United States.
+• Let us never negotiate out of fear; but let us never fear to negotiate. - John F. Kennedy

 • The majority of the Negroes who took part in the year-long boycott of Montgomery's buses were poor and untutored; but they understood the essence of the Montgomery movement; one elderly woman summed it up for the rest.
-When asked after several weeks of walking whether she was tired, she answered: "My feet is tired, but my soul is at rest." - Martin Luther King, Jr., Stride Toward Freedom: The Montgomery Story, 1958
+When asked after several weeks of walking whether she was tired, she answered: "My feet is tired, but my soul is at rest." - Martin Luther King Stride Toward Freedom, The Montgomery Story, 1958

 • The man was taken from us, but his teachings, dreams, and his hopes were left behind.
 We own them and should cherish them always.
 The words may be bigger than the man himself.

-• My life is my message. --- Mahatma Ghandi
+• My life is my message. - Mahatma Gandhi

-• Never do anything against conscience even if the state demands it. -- Albert Einstein (1879-1955, German-born American Physicist)
+• Never do anything against conscience even if the state demands it. - Albert Einstein

 • Nobody can do everything, but everyone can do something.